SimCoaches/TrackPro/README.md

 ## Features

 - **Custom Response Curves**: Create and fine-tune non-linear response curves for each pedal
+- **Curve Management**: Save, load, and manage multiple custom curves for each pedal
 - **Real-time Visualization**: See your pedal inputs and outputs in real-time
 - **Drag-and-Drop Calibration**: Easily adjust calibration points by dragging them on the graph
 - **Multiple Curve Types**: Choose from Linear, Exponential, Logarithmic, and S-Curve presets